Table of Contents

 So do everything you can to make your people feel amazing.

 Analyst Josh Berson stresses how continuous listening is business-critical in these times.
-Intelligent tools like check-in platforms and engagement and pulse surveys are helpful for managers and HR leaders to establish feedback loops and better understand and respond to employees.
+Intelligent tools like goal and alignment platforms, and engagement and pulse surveys are helpful for managers and HR leaders to establish feedback loops and better understand and respond to employees.
 This timeless comment elaborates further:

 “Listen to employees and ask for their input as to what rewards might work best at your organization.
 Conduct meetings and surveys to enable employees to share their input.
 Most team members will work harder to carry out a decision that they’ve helped to influence.” – Leigh Branham, Strategic Planning Consultant